Background to the Collection

 Ian Brazendale was approached by the curator of the Martello Tower/Museum at Pembroke Dock.
 Two elderly ladies had been clearing the house of their late brother and wanted to find a good home for his collection of shipping photographs.
 The museum accepted them out of courtesy, but had nowhere to display them; a number of nautical museums had been approached but showed little interest.

 We were unable to find out more than the sketchiest details of the collectors.
 We know that Mr. W Allen was a merchant seaman, and that his son Frank helped his father with the collection but had not been a seaman himself.
-If you have any additional information about the Allens I would love to hear from you - my contact details are at the bottom of this page
+If you have any additional information about the Allens I would love to hear from you - you can contact me via the Menu.

 The collection consisted of several boxes of photographs - mainly British merchant ships - going back over 60 years.
 They were indexed and listed by company, and included ships from both well-known and lesser-known shipping companies.
 Each photo had hand-written notes on the back giving the ship's name and other information.
 There was also a boxed collection of Sea Breeze magazines going back 20 years, and an HMSO gazette listing the names of every merchant ship lost in World War 2.
 On further investigation, more boxes of photographs were discovered at another location taking the total number to over 6,000.
 This was a lifetime's work of collection and cataloguing by two very dedicated and knowledgeable people.

 The Allens system of classification and naming has largely been retained, but it is a bit quirky with most ships being classified by shipping company and pages for specific types of ship like tugs and colliers.
 Where the Allens did not record the shipping company, the information is recorded on pages for ships with names beginning with specific letters of the alphabet and finally there is a page with completely unclassified photos.
 Over time it is hoped to classify most of these ships and incorporate them into shipping line pages.